YinHK-gameDev/unity-learn/art & graphics/sky/README.md

 #### Disabling the SkyManager

-To prevent the environment contribution from automatically affecting the lighting result for a scene or GameObject that does not have manually created light maps and Light Probes , disable the default Reflection Probe and the ambient probe.
+To prevent the environment contribution from automatically affecting the lighting result for a scene or GameObject that does not have manually created light maps and Light Probes, **disable the default Reflection Probe and the ambient probe**.

  To disable these probes, navigate to **Window** > **Rendering** > **Lighting Settings** > **Environment**, then make one of the following changes: